gioz126/PlayTogether/README.md

 User testUser2 join a community testCommunity2 whose leader is testUser
 - Tue Nov 25 20:08:42 PST 2025
 User testUser2 left community testCommunity2 whose leader is testUser

+## Phase 4: Task 3
+If I had more time, I would definitely want to refactor `User` class, since it currently has methods and fields where it stores all the user's sessions, communities, and bookings.
+These responsibilities do not belong in the `User` class.
+I should have moved all the methods and fields that are not directly related to user into their manager classes.
+Therefore, the User class's fields should only contain user specific fields such as name, phone number, and sport interest.
+Methods that are related to session should be moved to `SessionManager`, methods related to community should be moved to `CommunityManager`, and make a new class called `BookingManager` that handles bookings related.